-As a result of economic uncertainty due to the COVID-19 pandemic, we recorded a \$626 thousand provision for loan losses during the year ended June 30, 2020 compared to an \$88 thousand provision for loan losses during the year ended June 30, 2021, we continued to build our reserves and recorded a \$133 thousand provision for loan losses.
-Our allowance for loan losses totaled \$3.6 million, or 1.18% of total loans, excluding acquired loans(1), compared to \$3.5 million, or 1.25% of total loans, excluding acquired loans(1), as of June 30, 2020, and compared to \$3.2 million, or 1.24% of total loans, excluding acquired loans(1), as of June 30, 2019, respectively.
-The COVID-19 pandemic has resulted in highly uncertain economic conditions, including higher levels of unemployment.
-The increase in reserves due to the COVID-19 pandemic was limited by enhancements we made to our credit management function by adding new experienced team members and implementing more robust internal credit measurement and monitoring processes.
-Based on a review of the loans that were in the loan portfolio at June 30, 2021, management believes that the allowance is maintained at a level that represents its best estimate of inherent losses in the loan portfolio that were both probable and reasonably estimable at such date.
+The provision for loan losses was a \$20 thousand net recovery during the year ended June 30, 2022 compared to an expense of \$133 thousand during the year ended June 30, 2021.
+The provision credit for the year ended June 30, 2022 was primarily due to stable asset quality metrics, including continued low levels of net charge-offs and non-performing assets.
+Our allowance for loan losses totaled \$3.4 million, or 0.71% of total loans and 0.94% of total loans, excluding acquired loans(2), compared to \$3.6 million, or 0.78% of total loans and 1.19% of total loans, excluding acquired loans(2), as of June 30, 2021.
+As of June 30, 2022, management believes that the allowance is maintained at a level that represents its best estimate of inherent losses in the loan portfolio that were both probable and reasonably estimable at such date.